-In the tier-2 exam, the candidates will appear for 3 papers maximum.
-Each paper will be of 200 marks.
-Candidates will get 2 hours to solve each paper.
-As the question paper is objective type, there will be negative marking of 1/4th marks of the total marks of the question.
-The 3 papers will be quantitative ability, language and comprehension, statistics or finance & accounts and economics & governance.
+In the tier-2 exam, the candidates appear for 3 papers maximum.
+Each paper is of 200 marks.
+Candidates get 2 hours to solve each paper.
+As the question paper is objective type, there is a negative marking of 1/4th marks of the total marks of the question.
+The 3 papers are of quantitative ability, language and comprehension, statistics or finance & accounts and economics & governance.
 The candidates appearing for Statistical Investigator Post have to appear for paper-3 and the candidates who wish to be on Assistant Audit Officer in C & AG post has to give paper-4.
-Paper-1 and Paper-2 will be compulsory for all the candidates.
+Paper-1 and Paper-2 is compulsory for all the candidates.
 Below is the exam pattern for Tier-2 exam.

-Mode of Examination: The exam will be in online mode (computer based exam)
+Mode of Examination: The exam is in online mode (computer-based exam)

-Durations: The exam will be of 2 hours for each paper.
-There will be maximum 3 papers for a candidate.
+Duration: The exam will be of 2 hours for each paper.
+There will be a maximum of 3 papers for a candidate.

-No. of Questions: There will be 400 questions in total in this tier of exam.
+No. of Questions: There are 400 questions in total in this tier of exam.

 Type of Questions: The questions will be of objective type only.

-Marking scheme: For every right answer, the candidates will be awarded 2 marks in paper-1,3 and 4.
-And in paper-2, the candidates will get 1 mark for every right answer.
+Marking scheme: For every right answer, the candidates are awarded 2 marks in paper-1,3 and 4.
+And in paper-2, the candidates get 1 mark for every right answer.